hyperf/hyperf/docs/en/testing.md

 If you cannot use (or choose not to use) the actual dependent component (DOC) when writing a test, you can use a test double instead.
 The test double does not need to behave in exactly the same way as the real dependent component; it only needs to provide the same API as the real component, so that the system under test will think it is a real component!

-The following shows the test doubles of injecting dependencies through the constructor and injecting dependencies through the @Inject annotation.
+The following shows the test doubles of injecting dependencies through the constructor and injecting dependencies through the #[Inject] annotation.

 ### Inject dependency test doubles through constructor